How Does the Diaphragm Muscle Help You Breathe?

 Make a model lung activity from Human Body Learning Lab

-Check out Human Body Learning Lab, pages 84 to 85, for cool way to make a lung model with recycled materials.
+Check out Human Body Learning Lab, pages 84 to 85, for a cool way to make a lung model with recycled materials.
 The lung model activity shows how the diaphragm muscle works to help you breathe.

-Updated on April 5, 2023 by Betty Choi, MD
+Published on March 10, 2022.
+Updated on January 18, 2024 by Betty Choi, MD

-by Betty Choi, MD
+Betty Choi, MD